-You must have heard much about Cannabidiol (CBD) and looked forward to the day you would take you first draw from a joint.
+You must have heard much about cannabidiol (CBD) and looked forward to the day you would be able to try it.
 Like many other cannabis lovers, you might want to take the “shorter route” of getting the positive effects and attributes of CBD by using the CBD oil.
 Indeed the oil has been the subject of discourse in recent years and for many reasons.
 People are not only wowed by the fantastic attributes but are also concerned about getting fake CBD oil at the price of the genuine.
 So high was the pressure about the proliferation of counterfeit CBD oil in the market that it takes a trained eye and an expert in the field to clearly distinguish between the “good” and the “bad” CBD oil.

 You’re not alone on this.
 Many other CBD oil users around the world have, at one time or the other, bought a fake CBD oil product.
 The problem there is that the fakes are not so obvious, and you would gladly pay to have them only to realize later that you've been "sold a dummy."
 So, to avoid buying a fake CBD oil product in the first place, we’ve put together a guide to help you in making the right decision.